Robyn Schelenz, UC Newsroom

 He might not be in the booth calling the game, but Troy Aikman will always be part of Super Bowl history as a three-time Super Bowl champion and MVP of Super Bowl 27.
 UCLA’s first Davey O'Brien Award winner as the nation’s top quarterback, Aikman has been inducted into the College Football Hall of Fame and the Pro Football Hall of Fame.

-Rehabbing from an ACL injury, New York Jets quarterback and famed former Cal Bear Aaron Rodgers will be trying to earn his second Super Bowl ring next year.
-He’ll have some UC help on that front: offensive coordinator Nathaniel Hackett is a former UC Davis Aggie player and coach.
-(There must be something about the Jets and UC — Ken O’Brien of the famed 1983 draft class played for the Aggies and while he never made it to the Super Bowl, he made it to the Pro Bowl twice.)
+New York Jets quarterback and famed former Cal Bear Aaron Rodgers will continue his quest to earn his second Super Bowl ring next season.
+(There must be something about the Jets and UC — Ken O’Brien of the famed 1983 draft class played for the UC Davis Aggies and while he never made it to the Super Bowl, he made it to the Pro Bowl twice.)

 Of course, football isn’t just about the passing game, even in this big play-dominated era.
 Cal Bear and Oakland native Marshawn Lynch has one ring from his time on the Seattle Seahawks, where he earned the nickname Beast Mode for his forceful running style.
 He could have had two, depending on how harshly you judge Pete Carroll’s play call near the end of Super Bowl 49 (called the “dumbest call in football history”).